Skip to Main Content

 You may address nutritional deficiencies with the following supplements.
-Remember to inform all of your health care providers about any natural therapies or supplements you are using.
+Work with a doctor who has expertise in natural therapies for cancer care before using any supplements.
+Remember to inform all of your providers about any natural therapies or supplements you are using.

 An experienced homeopath considers both your symptoms and constitutional type to create an individualized treatment regimen.
+Work only with a knowledgeable prescriber.
 Some of the most common homeopathic remedies that may treat symptoms associated with breast cancer are the following:

 While acupuncture is not used as a treatment for cancer itself, studies show it can be a valuable therapy for symptoms associated with cancer and the side effects of chemotherapy.
 In a study of 104 women with breast cancer and nausea from chemotherapy (all of whom were taking antinausea medication), women treated with acupuncture had fewer attacks of nausea than women who received the medication alone.

 Other studies suggest that acupuncture can help alleviate fatigue and cognitive dysfunction in breast cancer patients undergoing chemotherapy.
 Acupuncture may also help eliminate pain and hot flashes caused by tamoxifen (a breast cancer medication).
 One study found that acupuncture markedly improved breathlessness in women with late stages of breast cancer.
-Acupressure (pressing on rather than needling acupuncture points) has also proved useful in controlling breathlessness and chemotherapy induced nausea and vomiting.
-Patients can learn how to treat themselves using this technique.
+Acupressure (pressing on rather than needling acupuncture points) has also proved useful in controlling breathlessness and chemotherapy-induced nausea and vomiting.
+People can learn how to treat themselves using this technique.

-Some acupuncturists prefer to work with breast cancer patients only after they have completed conventional medical cancer therapy.
+Some acupuncturists prefer to work with people with breast cancer only after they have completed conventional medical cancer therapy.
 Others will provide acupuncture and herbal therapy during active chemotherapy or radiation.
-Acupuncturists treat breast cancer patients based on an individualized assessment of the excesses and deficiencies of qi located in various meridians.
-In many cases of cancer related symptoms, a qi deficiency is usually detected in the spleen or kidney meridians.
+Acupuncturists treat people with breast cancer based on an individualized assessment of the excesses and deficiencies of qi located in various meridians.
+In many cases of cancer-related symptoms, a qi deficiency is usually detected in the spleen or kidney meridians.

-Most complications result from surgery, radiation, chemotherapy, or use of the drug tamoxifen, which is effective in preventing recurrence but increases a woman's risk of developing endometrial cancer and blood clots.
+Most complications result from surgery, radiation, chemotherapy, or use of the drug tamoxifen, which is effective in preventing recurrence but may increase a woman's risk of developing endometrial cancer and blood clots.
 Other potential complications include: